TERMS OF SERVICE

 8.1 Service Delivery

-8.1.1 Connectivity Services are subject to survey and availability at your premises.
+8.1.1 Connectivity Services delivered to you’s premises are subject to survey and availability at your premises.
 We will inform you of any limitations or additional requirements following our initial assessment.
+Connectivity Services delivered to a Handoff Point (including Wholesale Broadband Services) are not subject to premises survey but are subject to the availability of the underlying network infrastructure.

 8.1.2 Installation timescales are estimates only and may be affected by factors outside our control, including third-party carrier lead times, wayleave requirements, and site readiness.